 Heathrow Hub has a significantly lower capital cost than Heathrow Airport Ltd’s third runway.
-A first phase, costing £4.7bn, provides capacity for 70,000 additional aircraft movements.
+A first phase, costing £4.7bn (at 2014 prices), provides capacity for 70,000 additional aircraft movements.

-We estimate that the total cost of our scheme comprising airport expansion and road infrastructure, including land and property acquisition and compensation, would be £9.7bn.
+We estimate that the total cost of our scheme comprising airport expansion and road infrastructure, including limited land and property acquisition and compensation, would be £9.7bn (at 2014 prices).
 Our proposals would be phased, allowing capacity to be developed as demand increases, but only if environmental and noise targets are met.

 Our low cost means that Heathrow’s air passenger fees would be unchanged, and potentially reduced.

-By contrast, Heathrow Airport Ltd has so far declined to publish its cost estimates but our analysis shows that its first phase would cost c.£37.7bn with the whole scheme costing as much as £61bn by 2050.
+By contrast, Heathrow Airport Ltd has so far declined to publish any detailed cost estimates but our analysis shows that its first phase alone would cost over £24bn (at 2014 prices) with the whole scheme cost unknown but likely to exceed £35bn (at 2014 prices).
 The CAA has said it is now concerned about these costs which have, “increased significantly and are now very material.”
-It has refused to approve a tripling of the pre-planning budget, to £2.9bn and has announced two further consultations on Heathrow Airport Ltd’s costs and efficiency.
-Furthermore, IAG has warned that passenger charges could double as a result of the 3rd runway.
+It has refused to approve a tripling of the pre-planning budget, to £2.9bn, and continues to consult on Heathrow Airport Ltd’s costs and efficiency.
+Furthermore, IAG, by far Heathrow's biggest user, has warned that passenger charges could double as a result of the 3rd runway.

 Phased construction to allow emissions targets to be met

-A key advantage of Heathrow Hub’s extended northern runway proposal is that construction can be phased, giving the government the ability to assess air and noise quality targets before releasing any new capacity.
+A key advantage of Heathrow Hub’s extended northern runway proposal is that construction can be phased, giving the government the ability to assess compliance with air quality and noise targets before releasing any new capacity.

 At a time when the government focus is on net zero carbon emissions by 2050, Heathrow Hub’s proposal has been structured to ensure environmental standards are met, not compromised, by its expansion plans.